R Basics with RStudio

 - Finding the results

-Beyond these software basics, you also need some understanding of how the programming language works:
+Beyond these software basics, you will also need some understanding of how the programming language works.
+We will talk about:

 - R grammar

 - Using Functions and Packages